Executives who see the world in stark contrasts miss the nuances of situations and are less able to compromise to meet common interests.

 “Black and white” thinking distorts reality

-There are many people out there like Joan, bivalent individuals who are unable to integrate the positive and negative qualities of the self, splitting the world into friends and enemies while seldom examining their own behavior and attitudes.
+There are many people out there like Joan, bivalent individuals who are unable to integrate the positive and negative qualities of the self, splitting the world into friends and enemies while seldom examining their own behaviour and attitudes.

 Like most behavioural patterns, “splitting” originates in childhood and is very much present in our world today.
 Religions are more than ready to split the world into believers and non-believers, Christians against Jews, Muslims against Christians; similarly politicians’ simplistic sound bites create the stark contrasting camps of Republican versus Democrat, Tory versus Labour.